28 August 2020

 - keep receipts and invoices for any charges incurred during the tenancy for cleaning, replacing any contents, repair costs etc. for which the tenant may be liable in order to evidence any proposed deductions;

 - keep a record of all rent received or unpaid; and

 - retain copies of all exchanges of e-mail/correspondence between the parties.

 - arrange a meeting with the tenant at the property to review its overall state and check the inventory to ensure that the terms of the tenancy agreement have been met; and

-- send a copy of any check out report to the tenant to agree the amount of the deposit to be returned.
+- send a copy of any check out report to the tenant in order to agree the amount of the deposit to be returned.

-It is important when entering into any contract, lease or tenancy agreement to consider your rights and obligations and, in particular with the new Scheme in place.
-At Carey Olsen, we have a dedicated specialised Property Group which has considerable strength in depth and experience of the landlord and tenant area of Jersey Law.
+It is important when entering into any contract, lease or tenancy agreement to consider your rights and obligations and in particular in respect of the Scheme.
+At Carey Olsen, we have a dedicated specialised Property Group which has considerable strength in depth and experience of the landlord and tenant area of Jersey law.
 We would be delighted to advise agents, landlords or tenants on the practical implications of the Law and the Scheme.